WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 The emergence of **distributed ledger technology** (DLT), sometimes referred to as **blockchain** technology, provides the opportunity to implement fully **decentralized identity management**.
 In this ecosystem, all participants with identities (called **identity owners**) share a common root of trust in the form of a globally distributed ledger (or a decentralized P2P network that provides similar capabilities).

 Each identity owner can be identified on a ledger with a [key-value pair](https://en.wikipedia.org/wiki/Attribute%E2%80%93value_pair).
 The index key is a **DID** (**decentralized identifier**) and the value is its associated **DDO** (**DID description object**).
 Together these form a **DID record**.
 Each DID record is cryptographically secured by private keys under the control of an identity owner (in the case of an owner-managed identity) or a **guardian** (in the case of a guardian-managed identity).
 A corresponding public key is published in the DDO using a **key description**.
 A DDO may also contain a set of **service endpoints** for interacting with the identity owner.
-Following the dictums of [Privacy by Design](https://en.wikipedia.org/wiki/Privacy_by_design), each identity owner may have as many DID records as necessary to respect the identity owner’s desired separation of identities, personas, and contexts.
+Following the dictums of [Privacy by Design](https://en.wikipedia.org/wiki/Privacy_by_design), each identity owner may have as many DID records as necessary, to respect the identity owner’s desired separation of identities, personas, and contexts.

 To use a DID with a particular distributed ledger or network requires defining a **DID method** in a separate **DID method specification**.
 A DID method specifies the set of rules for how a DID is registered, resolved, updated, and revoked on that specific ledger or network.

 This design eliminates dependence on centralized registries for identifiers as well as centralized certificate authorities for key management—the standard pattern in hierarchical [PKI (public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure)).
-With DID records on a distributed ledger, each identity owner may serve as its own root authority—an architecture referred to as [DPKI (decentralized PKI)](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/final-documents/dpki.pdf).
+Because DID records are on a distributed ledger, each identity owner may serve as its own root authority—an architecture referred to as [DPKI (decentralized PKI)](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/final-documents/dpki.pdf).

 Note that DID methods may also be developed for identities registered in federated identity management systems.
 For their part, federated identity systems may add support for DIDs.
 This creates an interoperability bridge between the worlds of centralized and decentralized identity.

 ## 1.2.
 URIs, URLs, and URNs

-In September 2001, the W3C issued [a note clarifying](https://www.w3.org/TR/uri-clarification/) the terms **URI** (Uniform Resource Identifier), **URL** (Uniform Resource Locator), and **URN** (Uniform Resource Name).
+DIDs have a foundation in URIs, so it's important to understand how the W3C [clarified](https://www.w3.org/TR/uri-clarification/) the terms **URI** (Uniform Resource Identifier), **URL** (Uniform Resource Locator), and **URN** (Uniform Resource Name) in September 2001.
 The key difference between these three categories of identifiers are:

 1. **URI** is the term for any type of identifier used to identify a resource on the Web.